scaleoutsystems/digital-pathology-tutorial/README.md

       --> labels.npy
 ```

-*(If you are not following this tutorial as part of a workshop, see instructions below for how to obtain the data and create own partitions)*
+*(If you are not following this tutorial as part of a workshop, see instructions below for how to obtain the data and create your own partitions)*

-### Start client
+### Start a native client (OSX/Linux)

 Standing in your created folder: